iliamshafiei/screen-time/README.md

 # screen-time
-A Fast and resource efficient ios-like screen time for linux, written in python and rust.
+A Fast and efficient ios-like screen time for linux, written in python and rust.